 Oh my god.
 I do a lot of hat tipping, but hat TIP to IHH for lending me her copy of Julia Child’s My Life in France.
 I don’t really “do” favorite books, though there are certainly those that stand out.
 And this is definitely one of them.
 Seriously, one of the best reading experiences of 2009.

 The book was written by Alex Prud’homme, Julia’s grand-nephew on her husband’s side.
 They began collaborating in the years before her death in 2004, and he published this delightful book in 2006.
-In the Foreward, Prud’homme explains that almost all the words in the book are Julia’s or her husband, Paul’s — taken from letters written over the years as well as from conversations between Prud’homme and Child.
+In the Foreword, Prud’homme explains that almost all the words in the book are Julia’s or her husband, Paul’s — taken from letters written over the years as well as from conversations between Prud’homme and Child.
 He writes, “I wrote some of the exposition and transitions, and in so doing tried to emulate Julia’s idiosyncratic word choices — `Plop!,’ `Yuck!,’ `Woe!,’ `Hooray!'”

-These very idiosyncratic word choices of hers made the book so much fun to read.
+These idiosyncratic word choices of hers made the book so much fun to read.
 Seriously, never have I encountered someone who could sum up an entire paragraph by saying things like: “Whew!” and “Phooey!”
 Other favorites of mine included:

 “Zut!
 We had muffed it!” and “Mon dieu, quel drame!”